groupdocs-comparison/GroupDocs.Comparison-Reference-Tutorials/content/english/java/basic-comparison/java-groupdocs-comparison-document-management/_index.md

 comparer.add(targetStream);
 ```

 **Q: What's the maximum file size GroupDocs.Comparison can handle?**
-A: While there's no hard limit, performance depends on your system's available memory.
-For large files (>100MB), consider processing in chunks or increasing JVM heap size.
+A: There’s no hard limit, but performance depends on available memory.
+For files larger than 100 MB, increase the JVM heap size or process in chunks.

 **Q: How accurate is the comparison algorithm?**
-A: GroupDocs.Comparison uses advanced algorithms that detect even minor changes in formatting, content, and structure.
-It's designed for professional document management scenarios where accuracy is critical.
+A: The library uses advanced diff algorithms that detect changes in text, formatting, images, and even embedded objects—ideal for legal or compliance use cases.

-**Q: Can I customize what types of changes are detected?**
+**Q: Can I customize which types of changes are detected?**
-A: Yes!
-You can configure comparison options to focus on specific types of changes (text, formatting, images, etc.) using CompareOptions.
+A: Yes.
+Use `CompareOptions` to enable or disable detection of text, formatting, images, tables, etc.

+## Conclusion

+You now have a complete, production‑ready guide to **groupdocs comparison java**.
+By following the steps, best practices, and example patterns above, you can integrate powerful document comparison and preview capabilities into any Java application—whether you’re handling contract revisions, academic drafts, or large PDF archives.

+---

+**Last Updated:** 2025-12-23
+**Tested With:** GroupDocs.Comparison 25.2
+**Author:** GroupDocs

+---